-Issue #1: hidden costs
+Issue #1: Hidden Costs

 While U-Haul tends to keep pricing above board, some of the stuff you might be charged with is outside their control.
 For example, the price you’ll find listed on the website doesn’t include taxes.
 And taxation, of course, varies widely from state to state.
-Depending on location, this might tack on as little as 5% or as much as 12% to the expense.
+Depending on location, this might tack on as little as 5% or as much as 12% of the expense.

-Issue #2: unforeseen delays
+Issue #2: Unforeseen Delays

 But when delays are associated with accidents on the road… Well, that’s when the financial rigamarole really starts.

-Issue #3: insurance and liability
+Issue #3: Insurance and Liability